Imagine you find yourself on a tight budget. The best thing you need to do is to learn how to save money fast. That I know you’ll agree with me.

 These are the basic questions and tips people ask when it comes to saving funds.
 Believe it or not, a lot of people keep on asking these questions, and that’s why I put this together for your access:

 What is the 30 day rule?

-When you feel the urge to buy something – whether it's shoes, food, or something else – tell yourself to stop.
+When you feel the urge to buy something – whether it’s shoes, food, or something else – tell yourself to stop.
 Take note what this item, the store where you found it, the price, and the date.
-For the next thirty days, think about this item.
+For the next thirty days, be ready think about this item.

 After thirty days, if the urge is still there, consider buying that time.